 You are bold to look on me and I favor boldness.
 When facing demonic foes, one must be bold, as I was when I faced one of my most dangerous enemies.
 Tell me, then, which undead lord did I slay while leading my knights of Ozem into the Three Sorrows, and why do I think you might be worthy to carry the legacy of that knighthood into the depths of the Abyss?

-So, this is a trivia question about Iomedae’s own past.
+This is a trivia question about Iomedae’s own past.
 The first of her three tests of character is about her biography.
-She is apparently under the impression that being virtuous is somehow directly correlated to knowing her backstory.
 What do you call someone who thinks that being able to recite trivia facts about their own backstory is critical to being a good person?
 “Narcissist,” maybe.
 “Cult leader” would be reasonable.
 Probably not “physical embodiment of the ideals of justice,” though.

 You might think that the question is mainly about the tail end there, about the legacy of the knighthood.
 There is nothing to support this in the text.
 Here is the complete advice given to GMs on the PCs answer to that question: